Shillong Teer Results Today, July 21 2025: Winning Numbers, Result Chart for Shillong Morning Teer, Shillong Night Teer, Khanapara Teer, Juwai Teer and Jowai Ladrymbai | 📝 LatestLY

-Mumbai, July 21: Shillong Teer Results of today, July 21, 2025, are eagerly awaited by lottery enthusiasts and participants alike.
+Mumbai, July 21: The Shillong Teer Results of today, July 21, 2025, are eagerly awaited by lottery enthusiasts and participants alike.
 The results for Shillong Morning Teer, Shillong Night Teer, Khanapara Teer, Juwai Teer, and Jowai Ladrymbai will be declared online shortly.
-Players who have placed their bets are looking forward to checking the winning numbers and the Shillong Teer Result Chart for Round 1 and Round 2.
+Players who have placed their bets are looking forward to checking the winning numbers of Round 1 and Round 2 in the Shillong Teer Result Chart.
 The Shillong Teer Result is displayed on several websites, including meghalayateer.com, shillongteerresult.co.com, teerresults.com, and jowainightteer.in.
 Players can also access the Shillong Teer Result Chart of July 21 below.

 The Shillong Teer game, conducted by the Khasi Hills Archery Sports Association (KHASA), is an exciting and traditional archery-based lottery game popular in Meghalaya.
 Today’s Shillong Teer Result will reflect the outcomes of the two rounds of archery shots, with the winning numbers determined by the last two digits of the total arrows hitting the target.
 For those following the results, the Shillong Teer Result of July 21, 2025, can be found on the aforementioned websites, providing all the information you need for both rounds of the game.
 Players can also scroll below to view the complete list.
 Shillong Teer Results Today, July 20 2025: Winning Numbers, Result Chart for Shillong Morning Teer, Shillong Night Teer, Khanapara Teer, Juwai Teer and Jowai Ladrymbai.